 “Women are getting so much busier, and the way the healthcare system is evolving hasn’t kept up with how women work.
 What we’re trying to do is provide access for women in a way that suits their modern needs,” she tells Broadsheet.

-Kin is Australia’s first subscription-based delivery service for the contraceptive pill, but the telehealth start-up is looking to revolutionise other parts of the process, too.
+Kin is Australia’s first subscription-based delivery service for the contraceptive pill, and more than 50,000 Australians are now using the telehealth platform.

 First you take an online health questionnaire that asks about your history with the pill, the brand you use, any issues you’ve encountered, and what you hope to use the pill for, plus some other factors to consider.